 The theoretical data transfer speed is 3 Gbps (with the support of 8 streams).
 This means that it can transfer 433 Mbps per spatial stream and 1.3 Gbps with a more common 3-stream design.
 It offers backward compatibility to 802.11b/g/n standards.
 It works exclusively on 5 GHz frequency band and utilises MU-MIMO technology.
-MU-MIMO can direct the spatial streams (antennae) to multiple clients, thus increasing the total data throughput in the network.
+MU-MIMO can direct the spatial streams (antennae) to multiple clients, increasing the network’s total data throughput.

 802.11n (Wireless N or WiFi 4)

 Maximum data transfer rate is 300 Mbps (theoretically) but can extend up to 450 Mbps with three antennae.
 This standard uses MIMO (Multiple Input Multiple Output), where the information is sent and received via multiple streams.
 This standard was ratified in 2009 and is backwards-compatible with the previous standards–802.11/b/g.

 Launched in 2002, this standard is a combination of the best features of standards 802.11a and 802.11b.
 It uses OFDM technology, just like standard 802.11a while working on 2.4 GHz, like standard 802.11b.
 The maximum theoretical rate is 54 Mbps and is backwards-compatible with 802.11b.